chestnutchest/sql-project-sports-and-demeco/README.md

 The medal performances at recent Olympic Games (OG) were chosen to represent sporting strength as the OG is the most prestigious and recognizable sporting event that encompasses over 30 sports and over 200 delegations from across the world.

-The raw data were processed in Python.
+The raw data were processed with pandas in Python.
 Input datasets in CSV format were imported into a **PostgreSQL** database for query.

+**Key SQL concepts applied in this project:** nested queries, CTE, subqueries, window functions, joins, views, aggregation functions, filtering, conditionals

 ## Repo Structure